wildarch/to/README.md

 # To
-Access your favorite directories with ease
+Change directory to any of your favorite folders with a single short command, wherever your are.

 # Usage
     cd ~/workspace # Directory containing your often accessed folder 'project' to -a # Adds the current directory to your favorites

-    cd  ~/somewhere/else/completely
+    cd  ~/somewhere/else/entirely
     # Changes the current directory to ~/workspace/project
     to project
     # Or type: